-Mesenchymal stem cells (MSCs) are the major stem cells used for stem cell therapy.
+Mesenchymal stem cells (MSCs) are the major stem cells used for cell therapy.

 What does the research say?

-Researchers suggest that stem cell injections have the potential to regenerate lost cartilage, stop and reverse cartilage degeneration, provide pain relief and improve patient mobility.
-The research is still early when it comes to using stem cell therapy to treat painful neurological and musculoskeletal conditions.
+Researchers suggest that cell therapy injections have the potential to regenerate lost cartilage, stop and reverse cartilage degeneration, provide pain relief and improve patient mobility.
+The research is still early when it comes to using cell therapy to treat painful neurological and musculoskeletal conditions.

 - spinal cord injuries